ZEM-Mediamatiker/medienverwaltung-handbuch/README.md

-# Media management VBS/DDPS manual
+# Media management VBS/DDPS user guide

-This Grav CMS theme is used for the new user manual.
+This Grav CMS theme is used for the new user guide.

 ##### Plugins to install in order to use the theme: